+Intermediate Care Home.
+A facility that admits residents on medical referral only, and includes the provision of food, and special diets when required, shelter, laundry and personal care services, such services being under appropriate licensed supervision.
+Intermediate care does not normally include providing care for bed-ridden patients except on an emergency or temporary basis.
+See Ga.
+R & Reg.
+111-8-47-.01.

+Jewelry Store.
+An establishment that sells and services jewelry.
+A jewelry store does not include a pawnbroker operation or pawnshop.

-[50] Junkyard (automobile wrecking yard).
-A lot, land, or a structure, or part thereof, used primarily for the collection, storage, and sale of waste paper, rags, scrap metal, or discarded material; or for the collecting, dismantling, storing, and salvaging of machinery or vehicles not in running condition, or for the sale of parts thereof.
+Junk, salvage, or recycled metal yard.
+A lot, land, or a structure, or part thereof, used primarily for the collection, storage, and sale of waste paper, rags, scrap metal, or discarded material or equipment; or for the collecting, dismantling, storing, and salvaging of machinery or vehicles not in running condition, or for the sale of parts thereof.

-[51] Kennel.
-Any location where raising, breeding, grooming, caring for, or boarding of dogs, cats, or other small animals for commercial purposes is conducted.
+Kennel.
+Any location where raising, breeding, grooming, caring for, training or boarding of dogs, cats, or other small animals for commercial purposes is conducted.

-[52] Kindergarten.
-A school for pre-elementary school children ranging in age from four (4) through six (6) years, which operates for less than four (4) hours per day.
+Kindergarten.
+A school for pre-elementary school children ranging in age from four (4) through six (6) years, which typically operates for less than four (4) hours per day.

+Laboratory.
+A facility for scientific laboratory analysis of natural, medical or manufactured materials.

-[53] Landing area.
+Landing area.
 The area of an airport used for landing, takeoff, or taxiing of aircraft.

-[53.1] Landscape.
+Landscape.
 The resulting feature of a deliberate attempt to control the design, appearance, and view of the exterior living environment including the removal or addition of trees, shrubbery, and other landscape features or structures.
 (Added January 28, 2002, ZA02-01-03)

-[54] Laundromat.
+Laundromat (Laundry, self-service).
 A business that provides home-type washing, drying, and/or ironing machines for hire.

-[55] Laundry.
+Laundry.
 A commercial establishment with facilities for laundering clothes, linens, etc., and such facilities are not for hire as in the case of a laundromat.

-[56] Laundry and dry cleaning, pickup.
-A business that provides only for the convenience of taking and picking-up of laundry; such establishments which do not have any equipment for processing of laundry.
+Laundry and dry cleaning, pickup.
+A business that provides only for the convenience of taking and picking-up of laundry or dry cleaning; such establishments do not have any equipment for processing of laundry or for dry cleaning.

-[56.1] Liquor store.
-Establishment engaged in the sale of alcoholic beverages for off-premise consumption.
-(Added September 24, 2012, ZA13-004)
+Light Industrial Uses.
+The Light Industrial use category includes use types involved in the processing, production, fabrication, packaging, or assembly of goods including a research and development lab.
+Products may be finished or semi-finished and are generally made for the wholesale market, made for transfer to other plants, or made to order for firms or consumers.
+This use category does not include heavy manufacturing or other heavy industrial uses, which generally have more significant impacts off-site and additional outside storage.
+Goods are generally not displayed or sold on-site, but if so, such sales are a subordinate part of total sales.
+Relatively few customers come to the site.
+Accessory uses may include limited retail sales and wholesale sales, offices, cafeterias, employee recreational facilities, warehouses, storage yards, repair facilities, and security and caretaker's quarters.

+Live musical entertainment enhanced by electronic amplification.
+Live entertainment accompanied by music where the sound of such music is enhanced by electronic amplification is an accessory use to Drinking and Entertainment Establishments that is permitted only by a conditional use permit and is subject, where applicable, to Sections 23.11.02 and/or 23.11.03 of this Resolution.

-[57] Loading space.
+Loading space.
 A space within the main building or on the same lot, providing for the standing, loading or unloading of trucks and other carriers.